Integrable sigma models with complex and generalized complex structures: Perturbed model with generalized complex structure

 One can check that the above operators $Q'$ and $P'=Q'^t$ satisfy the relation (21) in \cite{NMO}.
 In this manner, our model, which is only on a metric Lie algebra, is equivalent to \cite{NMO}.
-The operators $J$, $\mathcal{P}, \mathcal{Q}$ must satisfy the relations of generalized complex structure (\ref{gco1}-\ref{gco7}) and the following operator condition (\ref{gcc}) (with $P=0$ and (\ref{a48gcc})):
+The operators $J$, $\mathcal{P}, \mathcal{Q}$ must satisfy the relations of generalized complex structure (\ref{gco1}-\ref{gco7}).
+To investigate the integrability condition (\ref{me}) we use the $\alpha_{\mu} $ and $ \mu_{\mu}$ matrices by the relations (\ref{am}), so the same conditions obtain which obtain for the model (\ref{sa481})\footnote{Of course with negative sign for the $k$ and $k'$ in the action (\ref{gcsm1}).}.
 One can also perform this work for the perturbed $WZW$ model (\ref{gcsmp}).
 Note that one can construct other integrable sigma models by different choices of $Q'$ which some of them are under investigation in other work.